jaredly/j3/Roadmap.md

 where it's based, and you can then commit it from there. /the end result ought to be idential hashes, at least for the relevant tops/.

+ok but nother quich questions.
+What does a "PR" look like, for a document? like 'hey I made a change to this document'. things that would be changed:
+- probably some toplevels
+- but also maybe some nodes.
+  - hmm what if it was, like...
+    some doc nodes have an attribute indicating added/removed? that could be interesting.

+waitwait.
+you just /save the document/ to a hash on another branch, and then have normal tools for comparing/merging different versions of a document. ok yeah that's normal.

+hm. so the general idea is: 'pull a branch with the changes, both to documents and toplevels' and then merge those in? hmmm. and it'll use some known common base as the base for the changes.

+wait but how does that mesh with 'using a document to literately document your PR'

+alllllsoooooo hm.
+Iff I am allowing different branches, I certainly need to allow different edited_documents, per branch. right?

 # NExt ups

 - [x] refactor the server to get ready for sqlite